This post contains affiliate links. Please see our disclosure policy.

 Can I make this recipe dairy free?

-Yes you can make this recipe dairy free by using vegan butter or your choice of oil.
+Yes you can make this recipe dairy free by using vegan butter or your choice of oil (olive oil works really well).
 You can use the exact same weight as listed for butter in the recipe.

 Can I make them without commercial yeast?

 Yes you can omit the commercial yeast, but you will need to use active, fed sourdough starter instead of discard.
-You’ll also need to allow them to rise for a lot longer to ensure they are soft and squishy when you bake them.
+You’ll need to let the dough rise for a lot longer to ensure they are soft and pillowy when you bake them.
+Because it’s an enriched dough, it will take quite a while to bulk ferment.
+If you are wanting to use active starter, try these sourdough dinner rolls.

 Sourdough Discard Rolls Recipe